 Catie is our “front desk lady” (Office Manager), medical records coordinator and computer technician.
 In addition, you will meet and speak with Catie as she greets visitors in person and over the phone.
 Catie also helps some of the older generation understand (or fathom at least) the changing world of adolescent customs, social medial and gadgetry.
 With her great sense of humor and particularly infectious laugh, she is a frequent client favorite at Direction.
 Catie is a skilled artisan and enjoys sharing her skills with clients.
 She particularly enjoys pottery and drawing.
-She is an avid Formula 1 racing fan and enjoys traveling.
+She is an avid Formula 1 racing fan.

 A gentle giant at 6’3”, Ben is one of the most good-natured people you’ll meet.
 He has a knack for connecting with teenagers of all sorts.
 He also brings musical talent and know-how to Direction, having studied sound engineering and having collaborated with numerous music artists by creating, producing, and selling his own “Beats”.
 (He’s also an excellent drummer.)
 Ben is an avid follower of all the New England sports teams and knows all the stats worth knowing.